 A difference of \$705,000 between the reacquisition price and the net carrying amount of the 2002-A and 2003-A bonds has been deferred and recorded within other current assets on the statement of net assets at September 30,2012.
-This deferred difference will be amortized as a component of interest costs over the remaining defeasance period to December 1, 2012 when the bonds were redeemed in full.
+This deferred difference was amortized over the remaining defeasance period to December 1, 2012 when the bonds were redeemed in full.

 The University's general fee bonds and student housing bonds are subject to certain covenants.
 These covenants, among other things, require the University to establish and maintain reasonable fees, rates, and other charges to ensure pledged revenues are sufficient for debt service coverage; to maintain books and records pertaining to the pledged revenues; to furnish annual audits and other periodic reports that reflect the financial condition of the Borrower, the project, other pledged facilities, and other pledged assets; and to comply with certain restrictions as to additional indebtedness.
-The University is in compliance with all restrictive financial covenants as of September 30, 2012.
+The University is in compliance with all restrictive financial covenants as of September 30, 2013.